sbdev1234/dev-containers/typescript/.devcontainer/README.md

 # Boilerplate Typescript DevContainer

-Boilerplate configuration for typescript dev-containers using a local customizable Dockerfile base-image created by `init.sh`
+Boilerplate `.devcontainer/` configuration for typescript projects using a local customizable Dockerfile base-image created by `init.sh`